sorrycc/cali/README.md

 > You can change the default model by setting `AI_MODEL` env variable.
 We are currently evaluating how different models perform, so we might change the default model in the future.

-## Prerequisites

-In order to use Cali, you need to have an OpenAI API key.
-You can get one [here](https://platform.openai.com/api-keys).

-Once you have your key, you can set it as `OPENAI_API_KEY` env variable (either create a dotenv file or set it inline).

 ## Features

 Cali is still in the early stages of development, but it already supports: